Living in Richmond upon Thames

 Is Richmond upon Thames a good place to live?

-How safe is Richmond upon Thames?
+What is the population of Richmond upon Thames?

-What schools are in Richmond upon Thames?
+What are the schools in Richmond upon Thames like?

 Where does this data come from?